Oskar Negt

-Negt studied law and philosophy in the University of Göttingen and the University of Frankfurt am Main as a student of Theodor Adorno, and was an assistant of Jürgen Habermas at the Universität Frankfurt.
-Negt is most-well known for his long running collaboration with the filmmaker and visual artist Alexander Kluge.
+A member of the Socialist German Students' Union, Negt studied philosophy and sociology in Frankfurt with Theodor Adorno, and was an assistant of Jürgen Habermas.
+He was one of the mentors of the Außerparlamentarische Opposition, and when the protest movement fragmented, tried as leader of the Sozialistisches Büro in Offenbach to establish an "over-factional consciousness".
+Negt's focus was on the education of workers as political action, believing that democracy was a form of government that had to be learned.
+He is known for his collaboration with the filmmaker and visual artist Alexander Kluge, including books that were translated into English as Public Sphere and Experience and History and Obstinacy.

-Biography
+Life and career

-Negt was the youngest child of seven, and his father was involved in the Social Democratic Party (SDP) during World War II, who faced pressure under Nazi rule.
-In 1944, Negt was separated from his parents and displaced to Denmark following the Red Army's invasion of Königsberg.
-During his stay in Denmark, Negt and two of his older sisters stayed in an internment camp for two and a half years, until which the camp doors were finally reopened and Negt and his sisters were reunited with their parents in Russian occupied Berlin, after having been placed in quarantine near Rostock on their return to Germany.
-It was during this time that Negt's childhood was deeply affected, missing out on early development with no exposure to childhood schooling.

-In 1951, the political pressure mounted on Negt's family from the state, due to his father's involvement in the SDP, Negt's family fled to West Berlin, where they would spend a further 6 months as asylum seekers.
+Negt was born in Kapheim near Königsberg on 1 August 1934, the son of a small farmer and the youngest child of seven.
+His father was involved in the Social Democratic Party (SPD) during World War II, facing pressure under the Nazi regime.
+In 1944, Negt and two of his sisters were separated from their parents and displaced to Denmark following the Red Army's invasion of Königsberg.
+In Denmark, they stayed in an internment camp for two and a half years.
+He was emerited in 2002.
+When the camp doors were finally reopened, Negt and his sisters were reunited with their parents in Soviet-occupied Berlin after having been placed in quarantine near Rostock on their return to Germany.
+Negt's childhood was deeply affected by missing out on early development, with no exposure to schooling.
+In 1951, with rising political pressure on Negt's family due to his father's involvement in the SPD, the family fled to West Berlin, where they would spend six months as asylum seekers.
 In 1955, the Negt family settled into Oldenburg in Lower Saxony.

-In 1955 Negt arrived in Göttingen to study law, but found the commitments entailed by membership in the local Burschenschaft overly burdensome.
-He later left, joined the Socialist German Students' Union (SDS), and enrolled in the Universität Frankfurt (now Goethe University Frankfurt) for the study of sociology and philosophy.
-It is here that he encountered Max Horkheimer and Adorno, then finally Habermas who was impressed with one of Negt's class papers.
-Negt was later offered a place as a research assistant for Habermas (on the topic of Marxism and the SDS) at the University of Heidelberg in 1961.
+After his Abitur in 1955, Negt followed a wish of his father and studied law at the University of Göttingen; he found the commitments entailed by membership in the local Burschenschaft overly burdensome.
+He later left, joined the Socialist German Students' Union (SDS), and enrolled in the Universität Frankfurt (now Goethe University Frankfurt) for the study of sociology and philosophy with Max Horkheimer and Theodor W. Adorno, He met Jürgen Habermas there who was impressed with one of Negt's class papers.
+His dissertation in philosophy, supervised by Adorno, was titled Strukturbeziehungen zwischen den Gesellschaftslehren Comtes und Hegels (Structural relationships between Comte's and Hegel's social theories).
+Negt was offered a position as a research assistant for Habermas (on the topic of Marxism and the SDS) at the University of Heidelberg in 1961, where he wrote his habilitation about the education of workers (Arbeiterbildung) in 1968.
 In 1968 Negt upset his mentor Habermas by editing a collection of essays on him (titled The Left answers Jurgen Habermas), some of which were highly critical.